dddosha341/SimpleSocketSpammer/README.md

 Starts connection by socket() and send to server useless messages

 # U DON`T NEED INSTALL ANY REQUIREMENTS
-Just install and use it :)
+Just download .py and use it :)

 commands to run it: